Invitoken (INVI) Hits Self Reported Market Capitalization of $4.51 Billion

-Invitoken (INVI) traded down 0.3% against the dollar during the one day period ending at 10:00 AM Eastern on April 24th.
-Invitoken has a market capitalization of $4.51 billion and $69,303.50 worth of Invitoken was traded on exchanges in the last day.
-During the last seven days, Invitoken has traded down 1.3% against the dollar.
-One Invitoken token can now be bought for about $1.43 or 0.00005169 BTC on popular exchanges.
+Invitoken (INVI) traded 0.4% lower against the dollar during the twenty-four hour period ending at 11:00 AM ET on April 26th.
+One Invitoken token can currently be purchased for $1.42 or 0.00004776 BTC on popular cryptocurrency exchanges.
+Invitoken has a market capitalization of $4.51 billion and $68,688.27 worth of Invitoken was traded on exchanges in the last day.
+Over the last week, Invitoken has traded down 1% against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.